Chatham Maritime Trust supports the local community through events, grants and sponsorship

 In addition, the Trust’s objects cover the provision (directly or indirectly) of recreation and leisure facilities for the Chatham Maritime Estate and its neighbourhood, the Medway Towns, and others who conveniently make use of them, and provision for the education and assistance of the young and other members of the Medway Towns community in order to develop their physical, mental and spiritual capacities.

 To this end the Trust maintains a Community Fund, which it uses to support these additional community objectives.
 This support can be by direct organisation of activities, or by way of a grant to others to provide these activities.
-Please note that the charity is restricted by its constitution to certain activities in support of the population of the Medway area.
+Please note that the charity is restricted by its constitution to certain activities in support of the population of the Medway Towns.

 The Community Fund has limited resources; consequently, preference is given to initiatives that support the immediate community.
 Any sums that are not used in the financial year are carried over.

 - Applicants need to demonstrate their proposal fits the objects detailed in the Community Fund Grant Policy – Terms & Conditions as below and demonstrate clear measurable outcomes.

-- the proposal must benefit the population of the Medway Towns.
+- The proposal must benefit the population of the Medway Towns.
 Priority will be given to proposals that benefit the Chatham Maritime Estate, then the Estate community, then the adjacent areas.

 Medway Youth Trust